czmirek/czmirek.github.io/content/posts/stop-with-ddd-evangelism.md

 +++
 title = 'DDD evangelism'
-date = 2024-05-31T14:36:00+02:00
+date = 2024-06-03T16:14:00+02:00
 draft = false
 +++

 ## Foreword

-This article is criticism of how DDD is usually implemented in software engineering, how DDD evangelists try to convice us (but mostly themselves) about the validity of their views and finally my take on DDD.
+This article is criticism of how DDD is usually implemented in software, how DDD evangelists try to convice us (but mostly themselves) about the validity of their views and finally my take on DDD.

 ## Definition